 If you have someone who helps you manage your financial affairs, they will need to be your DWP appointee, Deputy or Power of Attorney if you want the Council to send invoices and financial information to them.

-You can view more information in the Independent Age guide: Managing my affairs if I become ill or call them for free on 0800 319 6789.
+Visit the Independent Age website for more information on managing my affairs if I become ill or call them for free on 0800 319 6789.